 6. Always Maintain Requirement Traceability Matrix: Maintain RTM which ensures each requirement is mapped with their particular test cases.
 Acts as a good derivative to the Stakeholders or Clients, based on which the release schedule can be confirmed.

 7. Use multitasking: If you see an issue that is not related to your current test case, make sure to check it out or at least make a note so that you can test it later.
 Try to find usability issues while testing the functionality of the application.

 Advantages of Test Coverage:

-1. Finding areas of a requirement which are not covered by test suite.
+1. Finding areas of a requirement that are not covered by the test suite.

-2. Creating more number of additional test cases which helps in increasing coverage.
+2. Creating more additional test cases which help in increasing coverage.

-3. Finding those number of test cases that does not help in increasing coverage.
+3. Finding those number of test cases that do not help in increasing coverage.

 4. It primarily helps with testing task prioritizing.

 5. Assures the quality while writing test cases.

 7. It helps in achieving 100% requirement coverage.